immutant/immutant.org/README.md

 ## Building It

-You'll need ruby 1.8.7 or greater and the [awstruct gem](http://awestruct.org/).
+You'll need ruby 1.8.7 or greater and the [awestruct gem](http://awestruct.org/).
 The easiest way to get awestruct and its dependencies is to use [bundler](http://gembundler.com):

     ~/immutant.org $ gem install bundler